 This is not a trial to decide guilt or innocence.
 Instead, the judge will hear testimony followed by argument and decide on whether to grant or deny the defense's motions.
 Typical motions for a DUI charge include whether there was probable cause to stop/detain/arrest, the admissibility of the field tests, admissibility of custodial statements, whether the accused was deprived of his or her right to counsel, and whether the breath or blood test was administered according to statute and protocol.

-Motions are generally heard on either Thursday or Friday afternoon (depending on the courtroom).
+Motions are generally heard on either Thursday oafternoon (depending on the courtroom).
+Because of congestion, it is common for the motions hearing to be scheduled a few months out.
 Sometimes, a case is resolved prior to motions being heard.
 Other times, after the judge has made his or her ruling, a favorable offer can be extended to resolve the case.

 4. Readiness Hearing (aka RH)